 ETIAS visa waivers for Canadians travelling to Italy (or any other country in the Schengen Area) will be a requirement in 2021.
 From then, Canadian citizens will need to complete an ETIAS application for Italy before arrival.
 However, this will be a straightforward process and won’t take longer than 10 minutes.

 The ETIAS visa waiver has been designed to strengthen the security of the Schengen Area.
-Travelers will be screened during the ETIAS application process which means that anyone who poses a security risk will be identified and prevented from entering the region.
+To facilitate this, travellers will be screened during the application process for this visa waiver.
+This will allow people who pose a security risk to be identified and prevented from entering the region.

 It will also greatly cut the time it takes to enter the EU Schengen area.
-The ETIAS Europe visas waiver will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in the Schengen Area.
+The ETIAS Europe visas waiver will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in the EU.

-How can Canadians apply for ETIAS to visit Italy
+How can Canadians apply for an ETIAS visa waiver to visit Italy?

-Canadians will be able to apply for the ETIAS visa waiver to Italy by completing the application form online.
-The form will include a range of questions.
-Applicants will need to enter their name, date of birth, address, passport details, travel plans, and other security-related information.
+Canadians will be able to apply for the ETIAS visa waiver for Italy by completing an application form online.
+The sheet will include a range of questions.
+Applicants will need to provide their: